MicrosoftDocs/biztalk-docs/his/db2oledbv/what-s-new-in-version-6-0.md

 -   Compatibility with SQL Server 2016 and SQL Server 2017

--   Compatibility with SQL Server Data Tools for SQL Server 2016
+-   Compatibility with SQL Server Data Tools for SQL Server 2016 and SQL Server 2017

 -   Installation on Windows 10